- A wide selection of tumbling media for your parts

-The first one is that these robust media have a high cutting rate of parts because of their hardy nature.
+The first one is that these robust media have a high cutting rate of parts because of their hard nature.

 Also, both stainless steel and ceramic media have a longer lifespan compared to synthetic tumbler media.

-Robust vibratory tumbling media give metal parts’ surfaces a sleek shiny look.
+Robust vibratory tumbling media gives metal parts’ surfaces a sleek shiny look.
 It makes a surface appealing to the eye.

 Apart from the earlier discussed media, that is, synthetic, ceramic, and stainless steel, there is also organic vibratory tumbling media.

 This organic media is biodegradable.
 They are widely used for polishing surfaces of jewelry.
 They also polish metal surfaces remarkably well.